Pattaya for Digital Nomads

 The kitchen has the two essentials of a kettle and a (large) fridge, as well as a microwave.
 Beyond this it's very lacking.
 Lots of crockery, cutlery, and even a knife and chopping board, but the only pan was a large wok.
 Oddly enough there was a saucepan lid, there just wasn't the saucepan to go with it.

 There are two TVs in the apartment on either side of the sliding bedroom door.
 Unfortunately they're the only TVs I've encountered since I bought it in 2015, that aren't compatible with my Apple TV.
 They have HDMI inputs which is what I normally use to connect my Apple TV, and the picture worked fine, but the sound didn't.
-For some reason I couldn't get the sound to work at all, which made these TV sets obsolete to me and I used my phone to workout instead.
+For some reason I couldn't get the sound to work at all, which made these TVs obsolete to me and I used my phone to workout instead.

 When I had to make video calls I'd tether to my mobile and put it next to the window where it got the best signal.
 Even then they were some patchy calls.
 As a digital nomad, it's pretty damn annoying to be staying somewhere that you can't get a good connection in your room.